Accreditation Against Limited Adversarial Noise: Adversarial Accreditation Protocol

 for some $\beta, P_0 \in \mathbb{R}^+$.
 Therefore, due to Lemma~\ref{BoundingAllinInterval}, for any circuit, labeled circuit $j$, executed in the aforementioned single use of Protocol~\ref{adversarialExecutionProtocol}, along the trap circuit executions, the probability of error occurring in its execution, $p_j$, is bounded by:

-The probability a specific trap returns an flags/detects that an error occurs by returning an incorrect measurement outcome, given error occurs, is (as assumed in the lemma statement) lower bounded by $k \in [0,1]$.
+The probability a specific trap returns detects that an error occurs by returning an incorrect measurement outcome, given error occurs, is (as assumed in the lemma statement) lower bounded by $k \in [0,1]$.